-The column "Reorganization Adjustments" set forth in the below fresh start Condensed Consolidated Balance Sheet as of the Emergence Date presents the aggregate effect of the transactions contemplated by the Plan of Reorganization, and the column "Fresh Start Adjustments" presents the preliminary fair value and other required adjustments as a result of applying fresh start accounting.
-The explanatory notes provide additional information related to the adjustments recorded, the methods used to determine fair values and significant assumptions.
+The "Reorganization Adjustments" on the fresh start Condensed Consolidated Balance Sheet as of Emergence present the aggregate effect of the transactions contemplated by the Plan of Reorganization.
+The "Fresh Start Adjustments" present the preliminary fair value and other required adjustments as a result of applying fresh start accounting.
+The explanatory notes provide additional information related to the adjustments, the methods used to determine fair values, and significant assumptions.